novoda/react-native-workshop/slides.md

 # Keys in loops

 If you reloaded, you'll notice there's a small yellow warning on the bottom of the app.
 Components rendered with loops require a `key` property that identifies them.
-Keys are important for react to be able to understand which views have been added, removed or altered.
+Keys are important for React to be able to understand which views have been added, removed or altered.

 As you can do inside a component, you can use `propName={expression}` to pass properties.
 If it's a hardcoded string, prefer `propName="value"`.